Nyr/openvpn-install/README.md

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.

-You can find some cheap VPS to run this script at [PulseHeberg](http://manager.pulseheberg.com/aff.php?aff=1204)
+You can get a little VPS for just $2/month at [Host1Plus](https://affiliates.host1plus.com/ref/angristan.html).

 ## Licence